If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

 Between 70kg and 90kg body weight = 55 to 60 grams of fat per day

-When we talk about carbohydrates, we talk about energy, since this is the main function of this nutrient.
-When you eat carbohydrates, they are either quickly used as energy, or stored as glycogen, for later use.
+When we talk about carbohydrates, we talk about energy, as this is the main function of this nutrient.
+When you eat carbohydrates, they are either quickly used as energy, or stored as glycogen, to be used later.

-When the body is low on glycogen levels, it can start using amino acids (muscle) as an energy source, i.e. carbohydrates can also be considered anti-catabolic.
-In addition, this nutrient plays an important role in the release of insulin.
+When the body has low levels of glycogen, it can begin to use amino acids (muscle) as a source of energy, i.e. carbohydrates can also be considered anti-catabolic.
+Furthermore, this nutrient plays an important role in the release of insulin.

-You should not despise carbohydrates, since they will give you better workouts, and better results, you should use them in the right amounts, and in the best heights.
+You shouldn't neglect carbohydrates, as they will give you better workouts and better results, you should use them in the right quantities, and at the best times.

-Now that you've calculated the amounts of protein and fat you'll have to consume daily, it's easy to calculate how many carbohydrates you'll need.
+Now that you've calculated the amounts of proteins and fats you'll need to consume daily, it's easy to calculate how many carbohydrates you'll need.

-All the calories left over after you have calculated both proteins and fats should be used for carbohydrates.
+All the calories left over after calculating both proteins and fats should be used for carbohydrates.

 See how many calories are left to reach your daily calorie requirement and divide this value by 4.
-This is the value of carbohydrates you should consume per day.
+This is the amount of carbohydrates you should consume per day.

-You already know the amounts of macronutrients you should consume per day, so let's move on to the foods you should use to achieve those same amounts.
+You already know the amounts of macronutrients you should consume per day, so now let's move on to the foods you should use to reach those same amounts.

-First of all, the type of food you use is much less important than the amounts of food you consume daily.
+First of all, the type of food you eat is much less important than the amounts of food you consume daily.

-This means that you can even use the healthiest foods possible, but if you're over-caloric, you won't succeed in your plan.
+This means that you can even use the healthiest foods possible, but if you are in excess calories, you will not be successful in your plan.

-When trying to build and maintain muscle tissue, protein consumption is essential.
+When looking to build and maintain muscle tissue, protein consumption is essential.

 The best sources of protein are animal proteins.

-These are the main foods you should use in your diet as a source of protein:
+These are the main foods that you should use in your diet as a source of protein:

 - Chicken and turkey breast